 But as it turns out, the devilish errors, as they unfold over the subsequent six books, are not really so soul-shaking: that “an elephant hath no joynts,” that “a man hath one rib less than a woman,” that the root of Mandrake “resembleth the shape of man” and “gives a shreek under eradication,” to name a few (Browne 3.1, 7.2, 2.6).
 A catalogue of mildly amusing errors is traced, sometimes in the spirit of scientific or anthropological enquiry, but as often for the shared pleasure of quibbles that (usually) arrive pre-corrected and delicious.
 Browne can sometimes seem positively indulgent of his errors, regretfully conceding, for example, that mermaids, unicorns, or God depicted as an old man are not, strictly considered, real.
 He rehearses his hundreds of humanist, scientific, and religious canards, performing the twists and turns by which he traces how the error came into being, its presence in esteemed—and rarely “vulgar,” in the sense of “folk”—sources, and the character of its tenacity.
 After the stern opening, we encounter Browne as the lenient orchestrator of the implausible, a mapper of human foibles.

 Browne ranges across the disciplines, finding a feast of trivia: a misreading of a Hebrew vowel or a too-tenacious and literal insistence on a tale that was only intended figuratively and poetically.
 Or he finds signs of the devil and his thoroughgoing wiles, provoking his minor and trivial—but nevertheless diabolical—errors, to set us on the pathway to more damnable untruths.
 If these are often a matter of demonstrably, factually mistaken notions, Browne attends also to a hinterland of error, what remains unsaid, textual silences, and, as Jessica Wolfe explores, “how to construe textual oversights, omissions, deficiencies, and evasions” (105).
 While there are plenty of statements that take a stern view of mistakenness as egregious, Browne’s work is generally viewed as forbearing, a mildly amused collation of the errors that had washed up on the shores of early modernity.
 Error, in Pseudodoxia, could range from the delightful and poetic to the inconsequential and trifling, and it could be a spur, in Baconian fashion, to epistemological alertness.
-Much noted is the fact that Browne alludes, in his prefatory epistle, to Bacon’s call for an “advancement of learning” by “expurgation,” creating what Bacon terms a “Kalendar of popular errors,” a “registering of doubts […] as so many suckers or sponges […] that Mans knowledge be not weakened nor imbased by such drosse and vanitie” (Browne, “To the Reader, Bacon,” ed.
+Much noted is the fact that Browne alludes, in his prefatory epistle, to Bacon’s call for an “advancement of learning” by “expurgation,” creating what Bacon terms a “Kalendar of popular errors,” a “registering of doubts […] as so many suckers or sponges […] that Mans knowledge be not weakened nor imbased by such drosse and vanitie” (Browne, “To the Reader,”; Bacon, ed.
 Kiernan 91–92).
 Error, traced systematically, can be carefully weeded, and Browne announces himself a field-worker, clearing the overgrowth.
 The Baconian frisson suggested here is, in a certain sense, pervasive in the work—Browne’s scientific and medical gaze is brought to bear on many questions—but it is also the case that his biblical, theological and classical-patristic frames of reference are everywhere, from his attention to animals, to art and geographical curiosa, and they demand a quite different dynamic.
-If he sometimes carries the flail of reason and experiment-experience (Robbins xxxvi), more often his task is weeding an overgrowth of hieroglyphic excess, or the tangles of interpretative and exegetical complexity, the figurative and metaphorical misunderstood (see Woodward on Browne’s “double hermeneutics”; Dodds on style and error, and Iannaccaro on the character of Brownian complexity).
+If he sometimes carries the flail of reason and experiment-experience (Robbins, in Browne, xxxvi), more often his task is weeding an overgrowth of hieroglyphic excess, or the tangles of interpretative and exegetical complexity, the figurative and metaphorical misunderstood (see Woodward on Browne’s “double hermeneutics”; Dodds on style and error, and Iannaccaro on the character of Brownian complexity).
 But Browne is also not so very far from the dog-fights of religious disputation that are the soundtrack to the English civil war, even while, in tone, he is rarely involved in these skirmishes himself.